python/cpython/Doc/library/ctypes.rst

    '/System/Library/Frameworks/AGL.framework/AGL'
    >>>

-On Windows, :func:`find_library` searches along the system search path, and returns the full pathname, but since there is no predefined naming scheme a call like ``find_library("c")`` will fail and return ``None``.
+On Windows, :func:`~ctypes.util.find_library` searches along the system search path, and returns the full pathname, but since there is no predefined naming scheme a call like ``find_library("c")`` will fail and return ``None``.

-If wrapping a shared library with :mod:`ctypes`, it *may* be better to determine the shared library name at development time, and hardcode that into the wrapper module instead of using :func:`find_library` to locate the library at runtime.
+If wrapping a shared library with :mod:`ctypes`, it *may* be better to determine the shared library name at development time, and hardcode that into the wrapper module instead of using :func:`~ctypes.util.find_library` to locate the library at runtime.

 .. _ctypes-loading-shared-libraries: